cguth7/cguth7.github.io/_posts/2021-01-09-what-is-solving.md

 As AI continues to improve and computing power increases and as humans study more, AI and humans will both get gradually closer to optimal, but for now, we rely on abstractions and approximations for larger games.

-### Measuring Agent Quality
-There are three main ways to measure how good an agent (strategy) is:

-1) We can look at a given strategy against the "best response" strategy, which is the strategy that maximally exploits the given strategy (i.e. how well can someone do against you if they know your exact strategy).
-This shows the maximum that your strategy would lose in expectation against such an opponent, which is defined as the exploitability of an agent.
-Note that a game is in Nash equilibrium if and only if all players are playing best responses to what the other players are doing.

-2) We can look at a given strategy against an actual game theory optimal strategy and then evaluate based on how well it performs against the true GTO agent.

-3) We can play the agent against humans or other computer agents over a large number of hands

-## Why the GTO Strategy?
-GTO makes sense as a formalized way to solve a game because it can't be beaten!
-But what if you are playing against a very bad player and a non-GTO strategy would be much stronger?
-In some sense the GTO strategy is not optimal in this situation, but we distinguish between a GTO strategy and an exploitative optimal strategy.
-By definition, when solving a game it makes sense to use the game theory optimal strategy because the exploitative optimal strategy is far less robust and while it may be more profitable against certain players, could be far less profitable against other players.
-So while a best response is the actual optimal strategy for a certain situation, it can't be generalized in the way that GTO can be.

-## Solving Methods
-Generally algorithms and commercial programs are built around Counterfactual Regret Minimization (CFR), which is described in Section 4.1.
-In short, it works by playing the game against itself repeatedly and eventually coming to an equilibrium strategy, similarly to how two humans might play each other repeatedly and start off with some default strategy in mind, but then may reach some sort of equilibrium as they re-optimize based on the opponent strategy.

 <!-- ## Indifference -->